Revadike/SteamDatabaseBackend/README.md

 1. Import `_database.sql` to your database
 2. Copy `settings.json.default` to `settings.json`
 3. Edit `settings.json` as needed: database connection string and Steam credentials.

+Use `anonymous` as the Steam username if you need to debug quickly.

 ## IRC